-UT grads who hold a Master of Business Administration (MBA), Business Administration can expect to fare better than most fellow alumni, earning an average around $107K per year.
-On the other end of the spectrum, those with a B.A. in English Language tend to do the worst in terms of salary, making an average about $34K per year.
+UT grads who hold a Master of Business Administration (MBA), Business Administration can expect to fare better than most fellow alumni, earning an average $107K per year.
+Those holding a B.A. in English Language are less fortunate in terms of earnings, bringing in $34K on average per year.

-Knowledge of Operations Management seems to be related to bigger paychecks; in fact, skilled alumni bring in salaries that are 52 percent more than their former classmates' salaries ($84K).
-UT alumni are often well versed in Project Management, with nearly one-seventh of grads ending up in jobs that require this skillset.
-Experience with Microsoft Office, Microsoft Excel, and Data Analysis is highly valued as well.
+Former Volunteers with Operations Management experience garner salaries that are 51 percent more than other grads' salaries.
+UT alumni are often well versed in Project Management, with approximately one-sixth of grads ending up in jobs that require this skillset.
+Other prime know-hows include Microsoft Office, Data Analysis, and Microsoft Excel.

 Benefits and Perks

-Only two-fifths of alumni for this school enjoy paid vacation days and about one-third of alumni get paid sick time.
-In an effort to save up for the years ahead, a large number of former students contribute to a 401(k).
-Health coverage is awarded to a large number of graduates, and dental insurance is issued to a strong majority of alumni as well.
-University of Tennessee grads also enjoy benefits like a casual working environment, life insurance, a company-subsidized cell phone, and tuition reimbursement.
+Just under half of the graduates are allowed to take paid time off for vacation, but only about one-third of alumni get paid sick leave.
+To plan for old age, a large number of respondents maintain savings accounts through a company's 401(k) plan.
+Health coverage is awarded to most former students, and dental insurance is issued to a fair number of survey participants as well.
+Additional perks enjoyed by University of Tennessee grads include a casual working environment, life insurance, tuition reimbursement, and a company-subsidized cell phone.

 University of South Carolina grads report the most similar salaries to UT alums, earning $56K on average.
 Other schools similar to UT include the Virginia Polytechnic Institute and State University, the University of North Carolina at Chapel Hill, and the University of Georgia.